Producer, Director, Editor

-He is a tenured Associate Professor in the Cinema and Television Arts department at Columbia College Chicago.
-He is the Director of Graduate Programs, and was formerly the Editing and Post-Production Coordinator and the Sound for Cinema Coordinator.
-He primarily teaches Film Directing and Editing.
+He is a tenured Full Professor in the Cinema and Television Arts department at Columbia College Chicago.
+He is the Director of Graduate Programs, and primarily teaches Film Directing and Editing.
 David formerly taught Documentary production at UCLA Extension.
 He holds an M.F.A. in Cinema-Television from the University of Southern California, studied filmmaking at New York University, acting at Northwestern University, and has a Bachelor's degree in interdisciplinary studies from the University of Virginia.
-He is a member of the Academy of Television Arts and Sciences, the Motion Picture Editor’s Guild and the University Film and Video Association.
+He is a member of the Academy of Television Arts and Sciences, the Motion Picture Editor’s Guild and the University Film and Video Association, where he is Co-Chair of the Entertainment Industry Caucus.
 He can be found on the web at davidtarleton.com.

-Cinema, Television and New Media Directing, Editing, Visual Effects, Filmmaking, Narrative, Documentary
+Cinema, Television and New Media Directing, Editing, Producing, Visual Effects, Filmmaking, Narrative, Documentary

 Creative Practice and Research Interests